User37som/libbitcoin/How-To.md

 ```
 Notice that `transactions.inputs.input.script` is empty.
 This means that that input has not been signed.

-The signing process requires the private key `4ce3eb6b...` corresponding to the address `1JziqzXe...` of the previous output `7c3e880e...:0`.
+Signing requires the private key `4ce3eb6b...` corresponding to the address `1JziqzXe...` of the previous output `7c3e880e...:0`.

 Constructing a signature script for the transaction requires the hashed public key also corresponding to the address `1JziqzXe...`.